The Ultimate One-Week Switzerland Itinerary

 Get ready to explore the Italian part of your Switzerland itinerary in all its glory.
 With the abundance of activities to choose from, you won’t get bored today.
 Also read: Things to do in Lugano and the Ticino Region of Switzerland

-First up, I recommend you head to one of the two river valleys: Maggia or Verzasca.
-Both are fantastic for hiking, spending some time by the river or going for a refreshing swim.
+First, I recommend you head to one of the two river valleys: Maggia or Verzasca.
+Both are fantastic for hiking, spending time by the river, or going for a refreshing swim.

 Also, don’t forget to bring your picnic on this journey.
 You’ll find countless opportunities to take a break in both valleys.